say4n/hotreload/README.md

 ## warning

-You shouldn't do this and this can have to [unexpected, unintended](https://news.ycombinator.com/item?id=23516018) repurcusions.
+You shouldn't do this and this can have [unexpected, unintended](https://news.ycombinator.com/item?id=23516018) repurcusions.
 Proceed with caution, you have been warned!

 ## usage